 If your shares are held in the name of your broker, a bank or other nominee, that party will give you instructions for voting your shares.
-Under the rules of the New York Stock Exchange, if you do not give instructions to your bank or brokerage firm, it will still be able to vote your shares with respect to certain "discretionary" items, but will not be allowed to vote your shares with respect to certain "non-discretionary" items.
-In the case of non-discretionary items, the shares will be treated as "broker non-votes."
-If you do not provide voting instructions to your bank or broker, under a recent rule change the organization that holds your shares will not be authorized to vote on the election of directors or on any matter involving executive compensation (including the advisory votes set forth in Proposals 2 and 3 of this proxy statement).
+Under the rules of the New York Stock Exchange, if you do not give instructions to your bank or brokerage firm, it will still be able to vote your shares with respect to certain "discretionary" items such as Proposal 3, but will not be allowed to vote your shares with respect to certain "non-discretionary" items such as Proposals 1 and 2.
+In the case of non-discretionary items, in the absence of voting instructions, shares subject to such so-called broker non-votes will not be counted as voted or as present or represented on those proposals and so will have no effect on the vote, but will be counted for the purpose of determining the existence of a quorum.
+If you do not provide voting instructions to your bank or broker, the organization that holds your shares will not be authorized to vote on Proposals 1 and 2.
 Accordingly, we encourage you to vote promptly, even if you plan to attend the annual meeting.